Swanley: History

 In the sixth and seventh centuries, there were probably two homesteads.
 After the Norman Conquest, these portions of land were turned into manors, which were then often divided among the monks at Ghent Abbey and Bermondsey.
 The original settlement of the town of Swanley (as opposed to modern-day Swanley Village) was based around Birchwood which does get mention in later medieval and early modern documents.

 The modern-day town developed from a crossroads with only three houses before the advent of the railway in 1861 to a town with a population of 16,588 (in 2001) in one and a half centuries.
 The newer settlement grew up around the railway junction and was originally named Swanley Junction, before becoming known as Swanley, and the original Swanley became Swanley Village, in the 1920s.

 The arrival of the railway changed life in Swanley.
 The town became the location of Swanley Horticultural College which opened in 1887 and led to horticulture becoming the predominant industry.
 The college originally only catered for male students.
 Then in the early 1890s the first female students were admitted.
 Local Nurseries and florists' outlets blossomed, while casual farm labouring job opportunities on farms became in short supply.
 Some properties in Swanley still have apple and pear trees in their gardens from the original orchards.
 The college amalgamated with Wye College near Canterbury in 1945 under the governorship of Lord Northbourne.

+Hospitals

-Contrary to popular myth, Swanley was never a major flower growing or orchard area (at least not more so than any other part of North Kent) however its location became attractive for London doctors seeking a cure for sick Londoners, escaping the smog of London.
+Swanley became an attractive location for London doctors seeking a hospital site, to escape the smog of London.
+Three hospitals were established: